Hyperbolic non-Abelian semimetal

-Our findings motivate broader and more systematic studies of band topology in hyperbolic lattices.
-In particular, the semimetallic nature of the hyperbolized QHI model inspires the search for fully gapped hyperbolic models characterized by a finite second Chern number~\cite{Chen2023b}.
-Further research avenues are suggested by investigating parallels of the hyperbolic non-Abelian semimetal with 3D Weyl semimetals; such as potential analogs of the Nielsen-Ninomiya doubling theorem~\cite{NN1983}, and whether such doubling can be avoided~\cite{Qi2008,Creutz:2001} on the surface of a 3D hyperbolic insulator with Kleinian symmetry group~\cite{Thurston:1982,Mumford:2002}.
-On the experimental front, to probe the non-linear transport associated with $C_2$~\cite{zhang2001}, one needs to reconcile a dimensionality mismatch: the hyperbolic plane is two-dimensional, whereas four orthogonal directions enter (via the four-component Levi-Civita symbol) the non-linear response to applied fields~\cite{Qi2008,Price:2015}.
+On the experimental front, to probe the transport associated with $C_2$~\cite{zhang2001}, one needs to reconcile a dimensionality mismatch: the hyperbolic plane is two-dimensional, whereas four orthogonal directions enter (via the four-component Levi-Civita symbol) the nonlinear response to applied fields~\cite{Qi2008,Price:2015}.
+Experimental realizations would also benefit from a generalization of the hyperbolic non-Abelian semimetal to $\{p{,}q\}$ lattices with a smaller curvature per site than the $\lee$ lattice assumed here.
+Furthermore, to enhance the versatility of experimental realizations, it is desirable to seek implementations of hyperbolic lattices in other analog simulators including silicon photonics~\cite{Huang:2024}, as well as in quantum platforms such as optical tweezer arrays~\cite{Kaufman2021,Spar2022} and trapped ions~\cite{Monroe:2021}.
 In a broader context, exciting open questions arise for hyperbolic topological models in relation to the bulk-boundary correspondence~\cite{Yu2020,urwyler2022hyperbolic,Liu2022} and the holographic principle~\cite{Witten:1998,Zaanen:2015,Asaduzzaman:2020,Chen:2023:Ads/CFT}.

 \oldaddcontentsline [3]{}